Language-Integrated Recursive Queries (Full Version): Safe Recursion with

 We reuse the syntax of types and terms in Figure~\ref{fig:syntax-sig} for the host language, with a few key additions.
-DSL types are represented in the host language by wrapping them in $\text{Expr}$ types, so if a DSL expression represents a database row of type { $(name:\ String,\ age:\ Int)$} then the type of this expression in the host language will be { $\text{Expr}[(name:\ String,\ age:\ Int)]$}.
+Lambda application, i.e., $f(m)$, is added to the host-language syntax so users can define and apply functions.
+DSL types are represented in the host language by wrapping them in $\text{Expr}$ types, so if a DSL expression represents a row of type $T$ then the type of this expression in the host language will be $\text{Expr}[T]$.
 Translation functions from host terms to DSL terms are added: $\textbf{toExpr}$ converts base host-language types to $\text{Expr}$ of base types and $\textbf{toRow}$ converts Named-Tuples of $\text{Expr}$ to $\text{Expr}$s of Named-Tuple.
 Finally, an execution function $\textbf{run}$ is added to execute the query expressed in the DSL and returns a $\text{List}$ of the query result type to the application.
-TO-EXPR, TO-ROW, RUN-QUERY, and RUN-AGG rules define the types for $\textbf{toExpr}$, $\textbf{toRow}$, and $\textbf{run}$.
-The typing rules for $\Gamma$ in Figure~\ref{fig:restricted-host} combine all the restrictions presented in Figures~\ref{fig:monotone-fix}, ~\ref{fig:linear-fix}, ~\ref{fig:category-fix} with the addition of rules to handle interactions between the DSL and host language.
-The typing rule for the fully-restricted host language $\textbf{fix}$ is shown in Figure~\ref{fig:fix-impl}.

-The DSL typing judgments must also be updated slightly.
-Each judgment in the DSL type system operates under both $\Delta$ and $\Gamma$ and an additional rule, LIFT, defines the connection between the host typing environment and the DSL typing environment.
+The rules \textsc{to-expr}, \textsc{to-row}, \textsc{run-query} and \textsc{run-agg} define the types for $\textbf{toExpr}$, $\textbf{toRow}$, and $\textbf{run}$.
+Figure~\ref{fig:restricted-host} shows the {additional syntax and rules required to handle interactions between the DSL and host language}.
+Each judgment in the DSL type system operates under both $\Delta$ and $\Gamma$ and an additional rule, \textsc{lift}, {lifts constants from host to DSL-level}.
+The appendix includes the full syntax and combined rules of \calc{} with all restrictions applied in the ``\calc{} with Host-Language Embedding'' section.